Corporate governance: Organisation for Economic Co-operation and Development principles

-The OECD Guidelines on Corporate Governance of State-Owned Enterprises are complementary to the G20/OECD Principles of Corporate Governance, providing guidance tailored to the corporate governance challenges unique to state-owned enterprises.
+The OECD Guidelines on Corporate Governance of State-Owned Enterprises complement the G20/OECD Principles of Corporate Governance, providing guidance tailored to the corporate governance challenges of state-owned enterprises.

 Stock exchange listing standards

 Companies listed on the New York Stock Exchange (NYSE) and other stock exchanges are required to meet certain governance standards.
 For example, the NYSE Listed Company Manual requires, among many other elements: